polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Relay Chain

-This term was defined in [the Polkadot Whitepaper](https://polkadot.network/PolkaDotPaper.pdf) and refers to the central hub in a heterogenous ("chain-of-chains") network.
+The central hub in a heterogenous ("chain-of-chains") network.
 Relay chains are [blockchains](#blockchain) that provide shared infrastructure and security to the other blockchains in the network (the "[parachains](#parachain)").
 In addition to providing [consensus](#consensus) capabilities, relay chains also allow parachains to communicate and exchange digital assets without